 What to Wear Quail Hunting

 First and foremost, it’s essential to be safe while quail hunting.
 Wearing blaze orange is always a good idea.
 That being said, it is not required in the state of California.
 Wearing camo while quail hunting is another option to consider.
-Good footwear and rugged pants is recommended as quail tend to live in thick, rocky and sometimes dangerous terrain.
+Good footwear and rugged pants are recommended as quail tend to live in thick, rocky, and sometimes dangerous terrain.

 Quail hunting often requires long walking distances away from our vehicle.
 Having a way to carry your qual, water, snacks, and maybe a small first aid kit.
 Simple yet effective items to help you do this include a durable bird hunting vest and a backpack.
 Having a way to track your location and notify first responders is another excellent tool to carry on you.

 What Gun for Quail Hunting in California

 When it comes to choosing what weapon to use for quail hunting, there are a few different but very similar options.
 The first and most popular weapon for the fast, easily startled quail is the shotgun.
 As you already know, shotguns shoot multiple “shots” or bb’s that spread over distance.
 This allows hunters to shoot close to or near the game in hopes that one or more bb’s hit their target.
 Common styles for quail hunting are 12 and 20-gauge shotguns.
 Utilizing over-under, pump, semi-auto, or break-action shotguns for quail comes down to user preference.

 You can find the best shotguns for hunting upland birds here.